Skip to content

 The intricacies of ballot development may differ from jurisdiction to jurisdiction, but the following phases are generally involved.

-Standardization of the process, meticulous record keeping, and diligent follow-up will help ensure your jurisdiction does not miss items that are supposed to appear on the ballot, and that all information on the ballot matches primary sources.
+Standardization of the process, meticulous recordkeeping and diligent follow-up will help ensure your jurisdiction does not miss items that should appear on the ballot and that all information on the ballot matches primary sources.

-Keep these checklists and other logs related to the ballot proofing process in a place where they can easily be retrieved.
-Completed checklists and logs are the ideal documentation that proofing was conducted and completed.
-Unfortunately, in even the best managed processes, errors will get through.
-When necessary, this documentation is helpful to show that the mistake was not intentional or a result of negligence but of human error in performing an otherwise well thought out and documented process.
+Keep all ballot proofing checklists in a single, easy to access place.
+Completed checklists and logs document that proofing was conducted and completed.
+Errors will get through, even in well-managed processes.
+This documentation will help show that mistakes were not intentional or due to negligence but the result of human error in performing an otherwise thoughtful and documented process.

-One method of keeping track of all of the various external ballot reviewers and stakeholders is to create a Google Form or Airtable form to use when completing their proofing tasks.
-Such a form could include check boxes for each task you are asking them to review, the ability to attach a scanned copy of any flagged issues, and a field for the reviewer to date and sign that they have completed their review.
-An example is provided in Appendix 6.
-When each reviewer submits their form, the results come back into a spreadsheet that can then be used by the election staff to track progress.
+One method of keeping track of external ballot reviewers and stakeholders is to create a Google or Airtable form that proofers complete to signal they’ve finished their proofing tasks.
+Submissions would be listed in a spreadsheet that you and other election staff can use to track progress.
+You could include check boxes for each task, the ability to attach a scanned copy of any flagged issues, and a field for the reviewer to sign and date to indicate they have completed their portion of the proofing process.
+See Appendix 6 for an example.

 During this phase, the goal is to get an accurate picture of what should be on each ballot.
 This means accounting for any legal changes or district boundary changes as well as anticipating which contests will be on the ballot and which jurisdictions will have ballot measures.

-Staffing for this phase depends on the complexity of your elections and whether your records are well organized and up-to-date.
-Understanding what contests to expect on a ballot starts with a comparison to the past elections.
+Staffing for this phase depends on the complexity of your elections and whether your records are well organized and up to date.
+Understanding what contests to expect on a ballot starts with a comparison to past elections.
 For example, the general election ballot for an upcoming presidential year will look pretty similar to the general election ballot for the last presidential year.
-Likewise, primary election ballots are comparable from presidential cycle to presidential cycle and from nonpresidential cycle to nonpresidential election cycles.
-Most offices have a 2-year, 4-year, or 6-year term.
-You may be able to download a list of contests and candidates from your Election Management System (EMS) or voting software for the last several elections to get you started.
+Likewise, primary election ballots are comparable from presidential cycle to presidential cycle and from nonpresidential cycle to nonpresidential cycle.
+Most offices have a two-year, four-year, or six-year term.
+You may be able to download lists of contests and candidates from your EMS or voting software for the last several elections to get started.

-Maintaining a spreadsheet that shows each district’s types of candidates, when they were last on the election, and the term of office can help you anticipate when offices will be up for election again.
-An example is provided below:
+Maintaining a spreadsheet that shows each district’s candidate types, when they were last on the ballot and the term of office can help you anticipate when offices will be on the ballot again.
+Here is an example:

-Local elections for school boards, municipal councils, and special districts can be a little more complicated.
-Sometimes within the same district, some seats are four-year terms and others are two-year terms.
-Some run at-large and some run by district.
-Be very thoughtful and consider reaching out to your local authorities to validate their election contests for the year ahead.
+Local school board, municipal council and special district elections can be more complicated.
+Within the same district, some seats may have four-year terms while others have two-year terms.
+Some seats are at-large and some are by district.
+For accuracy and planning purposes, consider reaching out to your local authorities to validate their election contests for the year ahead.

-In this type of spreadsheet, you could also include columns for the filing officer, contact information, and date of last update.
-Preparing a spreadsheet like this for the first time can take a bit of time, but it is very useful for ensuring that every jurisdiction is regularly contacted and updated and that their contests are included on the ballot when they should be.
+If you wanted to create a multipurpose spreadsheet, you could add columns for the filing officer, contact information, and date of last update.
+Preparing a spreadsheet like this for the first time isn’t quick, but it will be easy to update and help ensure your office regularly contacts every jurisdiction and updates the contests that should be on the ballot and when.
 If your jurisdiction is required to note incumbency for officials running for reelection, you could also track that information in this spreadsheet.

-Another area for preparation is reviewing the laws and regulations for ballots in your jurisdiction.
-Some statutes or administrative codes dictate the order of contests, candidate rotation, font size, headings, instructional text, captions, and many more aspects of a ballot.
-These are areas that the Legislature or State Election Authority may have changed since the last election.
-Be sure to have the necessary legal authorities handy for review before ballot creation and during the proofing process.
+Before any election, review the laws and regulations for ballots in your jurisdiction.
+Some statutes or administrative codes dictate the order of contests, candidate rotation, font size, headings, instructional text, captions and other aspects of a ballot.
+Check to see if your legislature or state election authority made any changes following your last election.

-Sometimes issues that concern ballot creation are involved in court proceedings.
+Another area to monitor is the courts.
+Ballot creation issues can be part of litigation.
 For example many jurisdictions have candidate challenges or litigation involving ballot measures.
-Make sure to stay informed about legal challenges with an eye toward printing and mailing deadlines.
+Stay informed about legal challenges with an eye toward ballot printing and mailing deadlines.

 Collecting Candidate and Ballot Measure Information